7 Criteria for Selecting The Best PMP® Exam Simulator

 Select PMP Exam Simulator from Registered Education Providers only

-One of the most important criteria is making sure you choose a PMP exam simulator from a Registered Education Provider (R.E.P).
-A R.E.P. is an organization approved by Project Management Institute (PMI)®, and the certification and logo shows you that the product meets established quality standards.
+One of the most important criteria is making sure you choose a PMP exam simulator from a Trusted & Experienced Education Provider who ensures that the product meets high quality standards.

 Compare the price to your budget